romka/romka/content/blog/2025/hosting-static-web-site-on-ipfs/index.en.md

 That's it!
 Once these steps are done, your website will be live on IPFS.

 As I mentioned in my previous post, IPFS is still a niche solution, and hosting websites on it is more of an experiment than a practical choice.
-But who knows—maybe in the future, it will gain broader adoption.
+But who knows -- maybe in the future, it will gain broader adoption.